Technician testing commercial HVAC air pressure

 As would be expected, HVACs become less and less efficient as they age.

-Whether you need to replace particular parts (like your boiler or heat pumps) or your entire HVAC system, you’ll want to seek out energy efficient upgrades.
+Whether you need to replace particular parts (like your boiler or heat pumps) or your entire HVAC system, you’ll want to seek out energy-efficient upgrades.

 If replacing an outdated heating and cooling system, look for a model with Energy Star certification.
 The Energy Star designation means that the model follows the efficiency guidelines set by the Environmental Protection Agency.
 These newer energy-efficient HVAC systems are uniquely designed to minimize environmental impacts and keep your energy bills low.